Kludex/mangum/docs/azure-how-to.md

 # How to deploy an ASGI app to Azure

 This guide will explain how to deploy a basic ASGI application to Azure Functions.
-There is also an [official guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-python) that explains much of the same information in this guide.
+There is also an [official guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-python) that explains much of the same information.

-A complete example of the project in this guide is available [here](https://github.com/erm/azure-functions-python-asgi-example).
+The complete example project is available [here](https://github.com/erm/azure-functions-python-asgi-example).

 ## Requirements